DionKill/ps4-linux-tutorial/README.md

 	1. For CachyOS, use the 5.15.25-rc1 version with the bootargs.txt.
 4. Choose your distro and and rename it psxitarch.tar.** (xz or gz), seriously remember this is your distro

+---

 Now the fun part, copying the files to wherever you want to install your distro.
 There are three routes: one is the internal drive, then one that might work if you have an expensive (more than 15$ or € or $ or whatever) "USB to SATA" adapter, and one that works on every adapter and USB device (even pendrives).

-> [!WARNING]
+> [!CAUTION]
-> IF you choose the external drive route, remember we'll format the drive!
-Back up any existing data you care about.
+> This shit on the internal HDD is slow.
+Be careful and prepare your balls for imminent explosion.

 <details>
 	<summary>Internal HDD</summary>

-> [!WARNING]
-> This shit is slow.
-Be careful and prepare your balls for imminent explosion.
+## Internal HDD installation
 FTP to your PS4.
-Go to the folder `/data/boot/linux/` (create it if it doesn't exist) and place your bzImage and initramfs in there.
+Go to the `/data/` folder, and create the folder `/boot/linux/` and place your bzImage and initramfs in there.
 Then, go to `/user/system/`, create a folder called boot, and paste your distro in there.

 When installed, you can remove your Linux installation by removing the above files, and the "linux.img" found in `/user/home/` folder.
 Just in case you realize I was correct.

 </details>

+> [!WARNING]
+> IF you choose the external drive route, remember we'll format the drive!
+Back up any existing data you care about.

 <details>
 	<summary>External Drive - Method 1</summary>